ropensci/mapscanner/README.md

     function, which automatically produces both `.pdf` and `.png` versions;

-2. Print the `.pdf` version to use as desired in any kind of survey environment;
+2. Either print the `.pdf` version to use as desired in any kind of survey environment, or use either the `.pdf` or `.png` versions in digital form for screen-based surveys.

 3. Draw on the map;

-4. Digitise the drawn-on (from here on, “modified”) map, converting it to either `.pdf` or `.png` format; and
+4. For paper maps, digitise the drawn-on (from here on, “modified”) map, converting it to either `.pdf` or `.png` format; and

 5. Rectify the modified version against the original via the [`ms_rectify_maps()`](https://mpadge.github.io/mapscanner/reference/ms_rectify_maps.html)